 On June 21, 2005, the Court entered a Order from the Multidistrict Litigation Panel transferring the securities class action to be handled in Case Number 1:05-md-01688-RO, In Re: Pfizer Inc. Securities, Derivative & ERISA Litigation.

-According to a press release dated September 5, 2008, the court overseeing a putative securities class action against Pfizer Inc. has rejected the defendants' request for reconsideration of its prior ruling on a motion to dismiss, holding that Pfizer's bid to revisit issues the court already ruled on would constitute an improper second bite at the apple.
-On Thursday, Judge Laura Taylor Swain of the U.S. District Court for the Southern District of New York denied Pfizer's motion for reconsideration of a July 1 order on the defendants' dismissal bid and also denied Pfizer's request that the court certify two issues for interlocutory appeal.
-Pfizer's motion for reconsideration centered on the July opinion that granted in part and denied in part the defendants' motion to dismiss a consolidated class action complaint.
+According to a press release dated September 5, 2008, the court overseeing a putative securities class action against Pfizer has rejected the Defendants' request for reconsideration of its prior ruling on a motion to dismiss, holding that Pfizer's bid to revisit issues the court already ruled on would constitute an improper second bite at the apple.
+On Thursday, Judge Laura Taylor Swain of the U.S. District Court for the Southern District of New York denied Pfizer's motion for reconsideration of a July 1 order on the Defendants' dismissal bid and also denied Pfizer's request that the court certify two issues for interlocutory appeal.
+Pfizer's motion for reconsideration centered on the July opinion that granted in part and denied in part the Defendants' motion to dismiss a consolidated class action Complaint.

-Since September 2008, the parties have been engaged in discovery proceedings.
-On March 26, 2011, the plaintiff filed a motion to certify the class.
+Starting in September 2008, the parties have been engaged in discovery proceedings.
+On March 26, 2011, the Plaintiff filed a motion to certify the class.

 On March 28, 2013, the Court issued an Opinion granting in part and denying in part Defendants' motion for summary judgment.

 On May 21, 2014, the Court issued an Order denying certain individual Defendants' motion for judgment on the pleadings.